Zusoy/graft-framework-core/README.md

     /**
      * This Method will be add to 'the_title' Filter by Annotation
      *
+     * And 'the_title' Filter will be added in the Plugin Container
+     * for other developers who want to know wich Hooks this Plugin using.
+     *
      * @Filter(name="the_title")
      *
      * @param string $title Current Title